mpuryear/GitHelper/README.md

 # Good Git Practices
-* Commit often
+* Commit often (notice even this repo has many commits)
 * When to branch:
    1. Always create a branch for each feature (merge them back later)
    2. Create a branch for each bug fix
-   3. Let the master/dev branch be clean by not making it a Work In Progress (WIP)
+   3. Let the master branch be clean by not making it a Work In Progress (WIP)
 * Ensure dev is update by checking it out and doing a _git pull_ frequently.
 * Try to follow our workflow layed out below